DiligentGraphics/DiligentSamples/Tutorials/Tutorial17_MSAA/readme.md

 ## Creating Multi-Sampled Render Target and Depth Buffer

-Creating multi-sampled render target and depth buffer is not more involved than creating regular off-screen render targets (see [Tutorial 12](https://github.com/DiligentGraphics/DiligentSamples/tree/master/Tutorials/Tutorial12_RenderTarget)).
+Creating a multi-sampled render target and a depth buffer is not more involved than creating regular off-screen render targets (see [Tutorial 12](https://github.com/DiligentGraphics/DiligentSamples/tree/master/Tutorials/Tutorial12_RenderTarget)).
-In fact, the only difference is that we set `SampleCount` member of a `TextureDesc` struct to the desired number of samples:
+In fact, the only difference is that we set `SampleCount` member of the `TextureDesc` struct to the desired number of samples:

 ```cpp